PaystackHQ/paystack-android/README.md

-## paystack-android
+## Paystack Android

-This is a library for easy integration of Paystack with your Android application
+This is a library for easy integration of Paystack with your Android application.
+Use this library in your android app so we shoulder the burden of PCI compliance by helping you avoid the need to send card data directly to your server.
+Instead, this library sends credit card data directly to our servers, where we can convert them to tokens.
+You should then charge the token later in your server-side code.

 ## Installation